Dynamic hysteresis and transitions controlled by asymmetry in potential: energetic and entropic aspects: Results and Discussions

-We examine the time evolution of the periodic force and the response function $P_{L(R)}(t)$ for a single period corresponding to a cycle.
-We analyze the above-mentioned variation for the symmetric potential and the potentials with different degrees of asymmetry.
-In Fig.~\ref{Fig2}(a), we have particularly presented the comparative variation of a representative periodic force $F_{0}\textrm{sin}(\omega t)$ and $P_{R}(t)$ to directly understand the correspondence between the external periodic drive and the system's response towards it.
 We understand that, if we start all the trajectories of the ensemble at the top of the potential barrier, both $P_{L}(t)$ and $P_{R}(t)$ will be close to $0.5$, near the very beginning of the cycle.
 This is because the external force starts from zero and has negligible values near the starting time.
-Therefore, the particles feel almost no deterministic bias in this time domain, and occupancy of both the states in the left well and the right well becomes equally probable due to the effect of noise.
-Consequently, $P_{R}(t)$ in Fig.~\ref{Fig2}(a) starts from $0.5$ for all cases studied, and then exhibits oscillatory behavior with respect to time.
-For the symmetric case, we detect a clear lag in the response of the system, which is apparent as the maximum of the response function is shifted towards the right as compared to that of the periodic force in the time axis.
-Interestingly, for the asymmetric cases, the oscillatory behavior of $P_{R}(t)$ is characteristic of the extent of the asymmetry in the potential, showing dependence on $c$.
-For all asymmetric potentials, the time evolution of the periodic force and the response function is not synchronous.
-Additionally, the non-harmony in the response is different for the first and the second half of the time-period of the periodic force for the asymmetric cases.
-Also, for the symmetric potential, the oscillation in $P_{R}(t)$ is observed around $0.5$, the equilibrium value of the observable without any external force.
-Whereas it oscillates around a different value, which is dependent on $c$, for the asymmetric cases.
-This indicates a tilt or symmetry-breaking in the response, even though there is no bias at the zero force condition of the external drive, and also it does not induce any when averaged over a cycle.
-The above facts are also reflected in the hysteresis loops studied for the symmetric and asymmetric cases (Fig.~\ref{Fig2}(b)).
-It is known that the hysteresis loop area is an important measure of the hysteresis behavior exhibited by a system.
-It is calculated with the following equation,
+Therefore, the particles feel almost no deterministic bias in this time domain.
+As a result, the occupancy of both the states in the left well and the right well becomes equally probable due to the effect of noise.
+Consequently, $P_{R}(t)$ in Figs.~\ref{Fig2a}(a) and (b) starts from $0.5$ for all cases studied.
+After that, it exhibits oscillatory behavior with respect to time.
+For the symmetric cases, we detect a clear lag in the response of the system.
+This is apparent as the maximum of the response function is shifted towards the right as compared to that of the periodic force along the time axis. \mdas{This lag persists for all asymmetric cases for both types of potential.
+Only the center of oscillation for $P_{R}(t)$ varies depending on the asymmetry parameter values $d$ (depth-asymmetric system) and $c$ (width-asymmetric system).
+In this particular observation, the $d$ range is varied between $0$ to $1.0$ and the parametric value of $c$ ranges from $1.0$ to $0.3$.}